facile-it/paraunit-testcase/README.md

 ```
 {
     "require": {
-        "facile-it/paraunit-testcase": "~0.1"
+        "facile-it/paraunit-testcase": "~0.4"
     }
 }
 ```

 ## Usage
-This package provides a test case class, `ParaunitWebTestCase`: to achieve **per-test-method transactional isolation**, extend you functional test classes from it.
+This package provides a test case class, `ParaunitFunctionalTestCase`: to achieve **per-test-method transactional isolation**, extend you functional test classes from it.

 With this, anything that your test writes on the DB: